jasencarroll/jasencarroll/README.md

 If you’re curious, feel free to explore! 🚀

 Disclaimer: Not all those commits are mine, and even some of mine are duplicated.
-Let's assume it's ~80% mine.
+Let's assume it's ~80% mine and original.